BeatinCheeks/odin-recipes/README.md

-# odin-recipes
+This is my first project.
+I will be creating a recipe website with HTML.
-This is a project on making a recipe page through HTML
+It will have an index page with links to different recipes.